The Gauss-Bonnet theorem and Crofton type formulas in complex space forms: Crofton type formulas

-With a similar but shorter analysis one checks that the multiples of $\tilde \Gamma_{k,q}'$ cancel out completely.
-This shows that (\ref{qual}) is independent of $\epsilon$, and finishes the proof. \end{proof} \begin{remark} The coefficients of $\mu_{k,q}$ and $\mathrm{vol}$ in (\ref{crofton}) were found by solving a linear system of equations.
+The continuity of $\mathcal C_r(\Omega_t)$ follows easily from the fact that $N(\Omega_t)$ is the image of $N(\Omega)$ under the geodesic flow of $S(\Mn)$.
+As for $\phi_{n-r}(\Omega_t)$, the continuity follows from equation \eqref{formulot}. \end{proof} \begin{remark} The coefficients of $\mu_{k,q}$ in (\ref{crofton}) were found by solving a linear system of equations.
 These equations were obtained by imposing that the variations of both sides in (\ref{crofton}) coincide. \end{remark}